pajwon/Project-1-Blackjack-/README.md

 2. Having the dealer go over 21 in which the dealer busts
 3. Having a higher score than the dealer, but not yourself going over 21

+### Schedule of creating game
+- December 23: Chose Blackjack as the game I wanted to create.
+- December 26: Worked on the wireframe of the game with pen and paper
+- December 27-29: Worked on Pseudocode for the game
+- January 3: Began coding the game setting up HTML, CSS and Javascript files
+- January 4: Set up variables, created deck, giving values to cards and shuffled deck functions
+- January 5: Created who wins and comparing hands functions.
+Also innertext event listener
+- January 6: Created event listeners for hit and stay buttons.
+Got the game running
+- January 7: CSS and cleaning up Javascript

 ## ScreenShots of Game

 ![alt text](file:///Users/PajwonAshraf/Desktop/Screen%20Shot%202022-01-07%20at%209.04.06%20AM.png)